Ndegwadavid/CareConnect_clone_V2/README.md

 ## Usage

-To use the system, simply navigate to the index.php file in your web browser.
+To use the system, simply navigate to the admin panel path in your web browser.
 From there, you will be prompted to log in with your admin credentials.
 Once logged in, you will have access to the following features:

 - View patient records
 - Add new patients